This document contains answers to the most frequently asked questions we receive about the Manchester Open, including information on:

-There is no one overall winner, but we are introducing the Manchester Open Awards that will take place on Thu 20 Feb from 18.00-20.00.
-We expect there to be five awards to the value of £2 fewer,000 each.
-This includes the inaugural bOlder Greater Manchester Prize (see below).
-All awards are granted as part of an artist development package – we wish to discuss with recipients how best to allocate the money, such as research, materials, studio rent, skills training, website build, travel, artist residencies, production or new work.
+All awards are granted as part of an artist development package in association with Castlefield Gallery – we intend to discuss with recipients how best to allocate the money to help them develop, such as research, materials, studio rent, skills training, website build, travel, artist residencies, or to support the production of new work.

 The Manchester Open People’s Choice Award will be chosen by attendees to the exhibition, who will be encouraged to vote for three works by in-person ballot, each receiving one vote of equal value apiece.

 Artists and creatives taking part in the exhibition can decide if they would like to make their artwork available for sale.
 Artwork for sale can be purchased from HOME during the run of the exhibition but can only be removed upon close of exhibition.
 The artist receives 70% of any sales.
 HOME will retain 30% of any sales top cover administrative costs and support future work in its visual art, talent development and engagement programmes.